AlfonsoFilho/match-toy/README.md

 ```

 #### Else
-If there is no match, the default return is `undefined`:
+If there is no match, the default return value is `undefined`:
 ```javascript
 const myFunc = match()
   .with('1', () => 'one')